 The Hendrix/Zappa guitar is one of the most infamous guitars of all time.
-Jimi Hendrix burned this guitar at the 1968 Miami Pop Festival, Frank Zappa bought or was given the remains, and after Frank died his son Dweezil got it.
-It has been repaired to be playable, and Frank Zappa played it on his 1976 album “Zoot Allures“.
+It’s alleged that Jimi Hendrix burned this guitar at the 1968 Miami Pop Festival (photos show he played a white stratocaster), Frank Zappa bought or was given the remains, and after Frank died his son Dweezil got it.
+It was repaired to be playable, and Frank Zappa played it on his 1976 album “Zoot Allures“.

 In a 1993 interview for Guitarist magazine Frank Zappa was asked about the guitar.

 Q: How did you come to own your fire-damaged ex-Jimi Hendrix Strat?

 “Well, there was this guy named Howard Parker – they called him ‘H’ – who was Hendrix’s roadie, gofer and general assistant.
 He stayed at our house for a couple of months in the late ’60s, and he had this guitar which Hendrix had given to him – I thought it was from the Miami concert.
 He gave it to me and we had it hanging on the wall as a decoration for years and years, and then I met some guys who were capable of putting guitars back together, so I had it done.”